How Quantum is Life?

 I submitted an essay application and received a confirmation email, but my essay wasn't posted.
 What happened?

-Immediately after an essay application is submitted, the applicant will receive a confirmation of receipt email from Submittable.
-The essay will be reviewed for rule compliance first.
-If the essay is approved, it will be posted automatically within 10 business days.
-If 10 business days have passed since you received your confirmation email and your essay is still not posted, please contact FQxI, with your inquiry.
-If you are among the first to submit your essay, please note that we will not post any until there are ~10 eligible essays submitted.
+Competition Entrants will receive a notification regarding eligibility within 15 business days of submitting an essay.
+The essay will be reviewed for rule compliance.
+If the essay is approved, it will be posted within this time.
+If 15 business days have passed since you received your confirmation email and your essay is still not posted, please check your spam folder.
+If the email is not there, please contact FQxI, with your inquiry.

-How will proposals be judged?
+How will essays be judged?

 Can you give me any guidance on my essay?